Welcome to another guide on Chaotica. If you haven’t seen the other tutorials yet, here they are.

 Now we’re going to setup a basic linear tile.
 A linear transform “moves” the whole in a direction from the origin.
 That’s not exactly what happens but it’s a simple enough explanation to get an idea of how it interacts.
 I’m going to create another iterator and add a linear transform to it.
 Then I’m going to go to the pre affine and offset it by 1.0 in the x axis.

 This is the editor window now, and the main window so you can see the change.

 As you can see the initial square is now copied to the right.
 I’m going to create another linear iterator, and copy it up by 1, or 1.0 offset in the y axis.

 Note: in the current version of chaotica 2, a 1.0 offset actually moves it down instead of up.
 The values are inverted.

 Now the whole thing has been tiled both right and down.
 You could add another two linears in the other two cardinal directions, but because of the way it works, you only need one more really.
-I'm adding yet another linear transform and this time offsetting the x-axis by -1.0 and the y-axis by -1.0 This tiles the rest of the iterators in all directions.
+I’m adding yet another linear iterator and this time offsetting the x-axis by -1.0 and the y-axis by -1.0 This tiles the rest of the iterators in all directions.

 Now, we have a nice field of squares.
 Yay! this is a basic linear tile.
 However, I’m sure you came to this tutorial for more than just that.
 Lets make it look a lot more fun.